Canada Travel Guide

 Canada is a country that begs to be explored.
-With the breathtaking scenery and wildlife of the Rockies, the Atlantic coast, the raw beauty of Alaska, the flat lands of Saskatchewan and Manitoba, the hills of Ontario not to mention numerous welcoming friendly cities like Toronto, Vancouver, Quebec, Calgary and Montrea to name but a few.
+With the breathtaking scenery and wildlife of the Rockies, the Atlantic coast, the raw beauty of Alaska, the flat lands of Saskatchewan and Manitoba, the hills of Ontario not to mention numerous welcoming friendly cities like Toronto, Vancouver, Quebec, Calgary and Montreal to name but a few.
+Canada is just a country that everyone loves, myself included.

 With so much to enjoy about the country where do you start when planning ?